A Short History of Big History in the Netherlands

 The use of all-embracing scientific perspectives for looking at history is not entirely new.
 In fact, achieving large-scale syntheses of the past was a major aim of eighteenth and nineteenth century naturalists, some of whom can be regarded as the first big historians, perhaps most notably the Prussian naturalist Alexander von Humboldt.
 In the twentieth century, however, their grand views were replaced by more specialized ways of looking at the past.
-It was not until the 1980s that big history was reintroduced into academia, most notably by the US astrophysicist Eric Chaisson with his ground-breaking Cosmic Evolution course at Harvard University.
+It was not until the 1970s that big history was reintroduced into academia, most notably by the US astrophysicist Eric Chaisson with his ground-breaking Cosmic Evolution course at Harvard University.

-Currently, big history is rapidly expanding.
+Over the past decade big history has rapidly been expanding.
 On August 20, 2010, seven big historians took the initiative to found the International Big History Association (IBHA).
 Fred Spier was elected as its first Vice President.
 On April 8, 2011, IBHA was formally incorporated as a nonprofit corporation in the State of Michigan, USA.
-In August of 2014 Fred Spier succeeded David Christian as IBHA President.
+Between 2014 and 2016, Fred Spier served as IBHA president succeeding David Christian.

-Naturalists Alexander von Humboldt and Aimée Bonpland doing research in the Amazonian rainforest
+Naturalists Alexander von Humboldt and Aimé Bonpland doing research in the Amazonian rainforest

 Big historian David Christian lecturing in the University of Amsterdam big history course in 1996

 The founders of the IBHA at the K-T boundary in Gubbio, Italy, in August 2010